-FTP stands for 'File Transfer Protocol', which, as the name would suggest, is designed to allow files to be transferred between hosts on the Internet.
-It is the most popular protocol for transferring large amounts of data on the Internet.
-FTP addresses have a similar syntax to a World Wide Web address: the prefix is 'ftp://' instead of 'http://'.
-The objectives of FTP are fourfold, as highlighted by Jon Postel in RFC 765.
+FTP stands for File Transfer Protocol and is a network protocol that is designed to allow files to be shared on the Internet.
+FTP is the most popular protocol for transferring large amounts of data on the Internet.
+The objective of FTP is fourfold; outlined by Jon Postel in RFC 765.

 The File Transfer Protocol is an application layer protocol of the Internet protocol suite (TCP/IP).
 The protocols of the application layer typically use a client-server model, and typically use the TCP and UDP transport layer protocols to complete communication sessions.
 Within a client-server model, an end-user will install a client program, and the client program will request data from an Internet server (computer).
 The client program will use FTP and TCP to complete the request for data.
 Listed below are some examples of a FTP client program: